marcusngwj/SuperHeroCollection/SuperHeroCollection_Advanced/README.md

 ## Description
 A Single Page Application (SPA) containing information on heros from different publishers.
-The purpose of this exercise is to practise front-end development with `npm`, `webpack` and `Sass`.
+The purpose of this exercise is to practise front-end development with `npm`, `webpack`, `Sass` and `react`.
-Details of the exercise requirements can be found [here](https://github.com/janakanuwan/web-page-design/tree/master/webpack-exercise-1 "CS3249 Tutorial Exercise 1").
+Details of the exercise requirements can be found [here](https://github.com/janakanuwan/web-page-design/tree/master/react-exercise-1 "CS3249 Tutorial Exercise - React").

 <p align="center">
 <img src="docs/screen-recording.gif" />